What are the Dangers of Mixing Lyrica and Alcohol?

 According to the National Institute on Alcohol Abuse and Alcoholism, alcohol should not be mixed with any anticonvulsants due to increased drowsiness and dizziness.
 Alcohol can increase the nervous system side effects of Lyrica such as difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.

-What Is The Danger Of Mixing Lyrica and Alcohol?
+What are the Risks of Mixing Lyrica and Alcohol?

 Mixing Lyrica and alcohol may cause alcohol blackout.
 Alcohol-related blackouts are gaps in a person’s memory for events that occurred while they were intoxicated.
 These gaps happen when a person is mixing Lyrica and alcohol temporarily blocking the transfer of memories from short-term to long-term storage—known as memory consolidation—in a brain area called the hippocampus.